andresfabreu/android-code-training/README.md

 2. Map Screen: Besides the Car model and brand also display the distance between the Car and the user, notice that our backend team was not able to deliver this information, so it'll be calculate in app side.

 *ps: The component may or may not have a custom header and footer, based on each scenario.
 The entry point can be a screen with two button for exemple.

-## Submission
-Send a link to a public git repo.